Geographies of Migration

 - Forum: class migration stories

 No eligibility requirements

 This subject is concerned with the mobility of human life and the contemporary and historical processes of migration.
-Drawing on findings from human geography, demography and politics, the unit will encompass: spatial patterns of migration in Australia, international migration, the globalisation of labour markets, the complex ethical, economic and security concerns emanating from migration, skilled migration, population ageing, and rural to urban (and urban to rural) migration.
+Drawing on findings from human geography, demography and political geography, the subject will encompass: the history of migration, spatial patterns of migration in Australia, settler colonial migration, international migration, the globalisation of labour markets, the complex ethical, economic and security concerns emanating from migration, skilled migration, population ageing, and rural to urban (and urban to rural) migration.